muzairkhattak/ConvNext-FGVC/README.md

     </li>
   </ul>

-This code repo is forked from official [ConvNeXt repository](https://github.com/facebookresearch/ConvNeXt) This repo was mainly designed to make a strong ConvNeXt teacher model trained on FGVC dataset and use it to distill knowledge into DeiT model.
+This code repo is forked and modified from official [ConvNeXt repository](https://github.com/facebookresearch/ConvNeXt) This repo was mainly designed to make a strong ConvNeXt teacher model trained on FGVC dataset and use it to distill knowledge into DeiT model.
 Please refer here to our DeiT Knowledge distillation repository for complete project details.

 ## Requirements and Installation